HappyGnome/markpage/Readme.md

 A LaTeX style package for annotating pdfs, either in-page or in an additional margin.

+See the companion python project [mark_helper](https://github.com/HappyGnome/mark_helper) for marking and checking automation tools in development.

 ## Installation
 Add **markpage.sty** to your texmf directory and update the file list for your tex distribution.